 Sleeping with lenses in: try Extended Wear lenses

-There is an exception, called extended wear lenses.
+There is one exception: the so-called extended wear lenses.
 Unlike daily wear lenses, you can keep these on, even at night.
-However, before purchasing these Extended Wear lenses, it is best to make an appointment with your contact lens specialist or your eye doctor, especially if you know you have sensitive eyes.
+However, before purchasing these extended wear lenses, it is best to make an appointment with your contact lens specialist or your eye doctor.
+Especially if you know you have sensitive eyes.

 Because not everyone can tolerate these very soft lenses.
 Most are suitable for wearing day and night for up to 7 days nonstop.
 There are even sets in the market that can be worn for up to 30 days.